Laboratory

 Set the data of the pattern.

 Programs the pattern data memory.
 Each byte of pattern data is a character (0 or 1) representing one bit of pattern data.
-The start address can be any bit location, MAX_MEMORY_LEN - 1.
+The start address can be any bit location from 1 to MAX_MEMORY_LEN.
 MAX_MEMORY_LEN is \(2^{21} = 2097152\) (2M) for each channel.

 - Parameters: